Natural Disasters

 Port Denarau, Vuda Marina (Nadi) and Nawi Island Marina (Savusavu) have dedicated cyclone safety areas, but there are also numerous havens for yachts scattered throughout the islands that you can harbour in during a storm.

-Tsunamis are more unpredictable and can be triggered after a huge earthquake.
 If there is a massive earthquake in the Pacific listen out for warnings on the local radio or websites.

 The Fiji Meteorological Service (FMS) and the Pacific Tsunami Warning Center (PTWC) are the most reliable sources for accurate tsunami information in Fiji.